Sony, Paramount and Weinstein Co. get Oscar boost

 THUMBS UP FOR WEINSTEIN

-While Sony and Paramount, a unit of Viacom Inc., made out well among major studios, it may be privately-held The Weinstein Co. that sees the biggest boost from nominations.
+While Sony and Paramount, a unit of Viacom Inc. (VIAB.O), made out well among major studios, it may be privately-held The Weinstein Co. that sees the biggest boost from nominations.

 Run by Harvey Weinstein and his brother Bob, who led Miramax Films until 2005, Weinstein Co had 16 nominations including 10 for "The Artist" -- second to "Hugo."